 have the effect of 3400 * 1.257 or 4274 pounds of vertical lift!

-The 3400 pound lifting/rolling effect has already gotten FAR greater.
+The (initial) 3400 pound lifting/rolling effect has already gotten FAR greater, above 4200 pounds already.
 Even worse, there is now no realistic chance of recovery.
 Where the problem began with a lifting force just a little more than the vehicle weight, as soon as the vehicle starts tilting, the geometry gets catastrophically worse.
-An experienced driver would tend to immediately straighten the wheels out.
-In many vehicles, this can resolve the situation safely.
-But in tall vehicles such as SUVs, there is a tendency to rock the vehicle back the other way (inertia, momentum, etc) and the action of trying to recover tends to cause the SUV to roll over to the other side.
+An experienced driver would tend to immediately try to straighten the wheels out.
+In many vehicles, and if the driver reacted fast enough, this can resolve the rollover situation safely.
+However, the driver had had to steer the vehicle toward a direction that might not be safe or acceptable!
+He might even then have to again make a fast steering change to cause a second start of a rollover.
+But in tall vehicles such as SUVs, there is a common tendency for a driver to rock the vehicle back the other way (inertia, momentum, etc) (again depending on what obstacles are nearby) and the action of trying to recover tends to cause even faster steering actions and therefore can cause the SUV to roll over to the opposite side.
 So, even experienced drivers have great difficulty in recovering from incipient rollovers in tall vehicles.
 Imagine a less experienced soccer mom!

 FYI: This is why test vehicles always have those "training wheels" arms on them, because once a rollover begins, it gets so much worse so fast that even professional drivers have great difficulty in recovering.

 The other reason that the recommended low tire inflation pressures caused the accidents and deaths has to do with the normal way a tire functions.
 Each time a tire rotates, its sidewalls have to bend/flex/deform as that part is in contact with the road, as it must briefly support the weight of the vehicle.
 This causes the sidewalls of the tire to flex every single revolution.
 This flexing ALWAYS creates frictional heat within the sidewalls of the tires.
+After a long highway drive, you may have noticed that the tires are too hot to touch!
+They can be as hot as 240°F!
 When the tire pressure is low, this flexing is greatly exaggerated, resulting in much more internal heating of the sidewalls of the tires.
-This is why a tire that is extremely low on air pressure quickly blows out, because the sidewalls flex so much that they overheat and then fail, permitting the internal pressure of the tire to suddenly burst out.
+This is the primary reason why a tire that is extremely low on air pressure quickly blows out, because the sidewalls flex so much that they overheat and then fail, permitting the internal pressure of the tire to suddenly burst out.

 Around 30 years ago, I owned a Cadillac that had a feature where the suspension was self-adjusting regarding vehicle height.
 The car had very soft suspension to start with, and when several people would get in the back seat, the car initially tilted where the headlights were then pointed somewhat skyward.
 This feature sensed this and switched on some small electric motors that pumped a little hydraulic fluid into the shock absorbers.
 You would hear these little motors run for a few seconds as the vehicle leveled itself back out.